dingo-actual/om/readme.md

 The ARC Transformer (`ARCformer`) is a middle-level component of Om LLM.
 It represents a transformer-like architecture that incorporates multi-pass memory, as well as "state token sequence" recurrence.
 The forward pass of `ARCformer` requires three inputs:

-- A `Tensor` sub-sequence of the input
+- A `Tensor` sub-sequence of the input, and
-- A current state token sequence `Tensor` (the initial state for each `ARCformer` is a learned parameter), and
+- A current state token sequence `Tensor` (the initial state for each `ARCformer` is a learned parameter)
-- An `int` offset, representing the location of the current sub-sequence in the input sequence.

 It will produce two outputs `Tensor`s: